Accessibility Tools

 In 1817 a British doctor, Dr. James Parkinson, published a paper on what he called "shaking palsy".
 He described the common symptoms of shaking/trembling hands.
 Parkinson's disease was named after Dr. Parkinson since he first described the disease.
 Nearly 1 million people in the United States are affected by Parkinson's disease.

-Parkinson's Disease (PD) is caused by a lack of production of dopamine in an area of the brain known as the substantia nigra, located deep in the base of the brain.
+In Parkinson's Disease (PD), there is slow degeneration of dopamine-producing cells in an area of the brain known as the substantia nigra, located deep in the base of the brain.
 There is a delicate balance between the effect of acetylcholine (a neurotransmitter that carries messages along the nerves) and dopamine.
 Acetylcholine inhibits motor activity, while dopamine facilitates motor activity.
 If dopamine is decreased, then the effect of acetylcholine is enhanced and motor activity becomes slower.

 Symptoms

 Parkinson's disease can begin at any age.
-Several years prior to the onset of typical Parkinson’s symptoms, patients may experience violent dream reenactment which may be diagnosed as REM (rapid eye movement) behavioral disorder.
-Patients may also, very early in the course of the disease, experience changes in taste and smell (dysgeusia and hyposmia).
 The average age of diagnosis is around age 60.
-The four major symptoms are: rigidity (stiffness in arms, legs and neck, difficulty getting out of chairs), resting tremor (shakiness of hands), bradykinesia (slowness in initiating movement which may contribute to decreased facial expression, change in speech, shuffling gait, smaller-lettered handwriting, trouble with fine finger movements) and loss of postural reflexes (poor balance and coordination).
+The cardinal features include rigidity (stiffness in arms, legs and neck, difficulty getting out of chairs), resting tremor (shakiness of hands), bradykinesia (slowness in initiating movement which may contribute to decreased facial expression, change in speech, shuffling gait, smaller-lettered handwriting, trouble with fine finger movements) and loss of postural reflexes (poor balance and coordination).

-Secondary symptoms can include: depression, anxiety, memory and sleep problems, changes in speech patterns, urinary or bowel difficulties, low blood pressure upon standing, trouble swallowing, hallucinations or problems chewing or swallowing.
+Non-motor symptoms can include: depression, anxiety, memory and sleep problems, changes in speech patterns, urinary or bowel difficulties, low blood pressure upon standing, trouble swallowing, cognitive changes, and hallucinations.

 Disease progression varies among individuals.
 For some progression is slow, over 20-30 years, while others may progress more rapidly.